 Ashley Judd was born in Los Angeles, California, on April 19, 1968.
 Ashley Ciminella was her birth name.
 From 1983 through 1991, her mother, Naomi Judd, and half-sister Wynonna Judd were members of the country music group The Judds.

-In 1972, her father, Michael Ciminella, and mom split.
+In 1972, her father, Michael Ciminella, and her mom split.
 Her youth was spent primarily in Kentucky.
 She had to live with different family members when her mother and sister began traveling with their music group.
 When she wasn’t in school, she went on tour.

 Even though Ashley Judd spent most of her childhood in Kentucky, she attended 13 schools during her twelve years of education.
 It’s because they continued to move.
 Paul G. Blazer High School and Franklin High School were two of her high schools.